 Which is a very pipeable mixture.
 It’s a bit of hard work to get to this but keep beating!
 This is a fairly crucial stage to the method.

 The mixture should just be warm to touch and so now place this mixture into a piping bag with whatever nozzle you choose (I used a star nozzle) and then pipe onto a baking sheet, lined with greaseproof paper.
 You should get at least 20 gluten free profiteroles and pipe them as shown, or use a plain nozzle.

-Place place these then into the preheated oven on the top shelf and bake for approx 20 – 25 minutes, when then should be nicely browned and come away from the sheet.
+Place place these then into the preheated oven and bake for approx 20 – 25 minutes, when then should be nicely browned and come away from the sheet.
 Remove from the oven and allow to cool.
 Pearce each gluten free profiterole with a small knife/skewer to allow some steam to escape.

-For the filling whisk the 200ml double cream with the Sugar & Crumbs flavoured icing sugar.
+For the filling whisk the 200ml double cream.
 Place into the piping bag.
 Now I use disposable icing bags, which would allow me at this point to just snip off the end.
 The bag is then stable enough to enable me to pipe directly into the hollow of the profiteroles.
 Assemble your gluten free profiteroles as a pyramid or if your prefer straight into bowls ready to serve….

 To make the sauce.
 Place the Callebaut chocolate chips into a small mixing bowl.
 Over a medium heat, warm the remaining double cream in a pan, until just simmering point, stirring occasionally, (don’t let it boil, or stick to the bottom of the pan) and then pour this over the chocolate chips and stir until the chocolate has fully melted and you have a lovely shiny and smooth sauce.

 Pour over the Gluten Free Profiteroles and enjoy 😀😀